ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 - Or, have your IDE prompt, via autocomplete, what is valid before you type it

+- All of this, in TDD, as you are a consumer of your own code

 Let's see it in action.
 Our `Player` dataclass says that `guardians` is a `list`, but a list of what?
 Currently you could assign anything you want to it.

-Instead, let's signify that it is a list of `Guardian` instances:
+Instead, in the `Player` dataclass, let's signify that it is a list of `Guardian` instances:

 ```python
 guardians: List[Guardian] = field(default_factory=list)